spicyjack/lack-old/builds/template/readme.txt

 (linux-image-X.X.XX.X.txt) and a list of directories to exclude from the final list of files to include from the kernel packages (sections_to_remove.txt).

+recipes/ - A directory containing recipe files specific to this project.
+Note that in the case of a name conflict between local recpie files and recpie files in the LACK project directory, the local recpie file will be used and the LACK recpie file ignored.

 scripts/ - A directory containing support scripts for this project (make_release_files.sh), as well as any scripts that may be used on the target system.